richardg867/WaybackProxy/README.md

 ## Setup

+Python 3.5 or newer is required.

 1. Edit `config.json` to your liking
 2. Optionally exclude domains from being proxied by adding them to `whitelist.txt`
+3. Install dependencies: `pip install --user -r requirements.txt`
-3. Start `waybackproxy.py` (Python 3 is required)
+4. Start `waybackproxy.py`
-4. Set up your retro browser:
+5. Set up your retro browser:
 	* If your browser supports proxy auto-configuration, set the auto-configuration URL to `http://ip:port/proxy.pac` where `ip` is the IP of the system running WaybackProxy and `port` is the proxy's port (8888 by default).
 	* If proxy auto-configuration is not supported or fails to work, set the browser to use an HTTP proxy at that IP and port instead.
 	* Transparent proxying is also supported for advanced users, with no configuration to WaybackProxy itself required.
 		* The easiest way to set up a transparent WaybackProxy is to run it on port 80 ([this cannot be done on Linux without security implications](https://unix.stackexchange.com/questions/87348/capabilities-for-a-script-on-linux)\), set up a fake DNS server - such as `dnsmasq -A "/#/ip"` where `ip` is the IP of the system running WaybackProxy - to redirect all requests to the proxy, and point client machines at that DNS server.
-5. Try it out!
+6. Try it out!
 You can edit most settings that are in `config.json` by browsing to http://web.archive.org while on the proxy, although you must edit `config.json` to make them permanent.
-6. Press Ctrl+C to stop the proxy
+7. Press Ctrl+C to stop the proxy

 ## Docker Container